davesahaj/cine-nights-vanilla/README.md

 # cine-nights

-A web Application to stream, watch your favourite movies with your loved ones.
+A web Application to stream and watch your favourite movies with your loved ones.